RickMoynihan/lambdalounge-website/_posts/2020-02-17-reagent-workshop.md

 **N.B.** Please bring your laptop with you!

+Before attending, you'll need to make sure that you have:

+- Git installed
+- Node installed
+- The JVM installed

+We'll be cloning a repo from GitHub to get started, and then working from there.

 ---

 Food and refreshments will be provided; please let us know of any special requirements.